woman laying on red light therapy bed

 How Soon After Surgery Can You Use Red Light Therapy?

 In the first 72 hours, the body is in acute inflammatory response.
 Red light therapy is generally not recommended in this immediate window unless specifically directed by your surgeon.
 Focus on rest, wound protection, and standard post-operative care.
-Note that red light therapy should not be applied to wounds that are still actively bleeding, as it increases circulation and blood flow.
+Red light therapy should not be applied to wounds that are still actively bleeding, as it increases circulation and blood flow.

 From around day three, as acute swelling begins to stabilise, some clinicians begin introducing gentle red light therapy.
 Sessions should be short, at a conservative distance, and positioned to avoid direct contact with fresh incisions or open wound sites.
 The C-section research began treatment at 12 and 24 hours post-surgery, suggesting that for some procedures, even earlier use under clinical guidance may be appropriate.

 This is the most common window for beginning a structured red light therapy protocol.
-Most clinical guidance recommends starting within the first 2 to 3 weeks after surgery.
+Most clinical guidance recommends starting within the first two to three weeks after surgery.
 Sessions of 10 to 20 minutes, three to five times per week during this period can significantly reduce healing time and improve outcomes.

 Continued use beyond the acute phase supports ongoing scar remodelling, tissue resilience, and residual inflammation.
 For cosmetic procedures, consistent use through the first three to six months meaningfully improves the final appearance of scars.
 A programme of ten or more sessions over this period is commonly recommended for optimal outcomes.